JoergFranke/recnet/README.md

 ## How to use it

 __1.__
-Please provide our data in form of two lists and storage it in a klepto file.
+Please provide your data in form of two lists and storage it in a klepto file.
 One list contains sequences of features and another the corresponding targets.
 Each element of the list should be a matrix with shape `sequence length | feature/target size` .

 ```bash